 “I didn’t think too much of it to begin with.
 I remember that I was digging in the garden.
 It was a fine spring day; frosty and crisp.
 Surrey used to look really fantastic at that time of year.
 I shoved the spade into the ground with my foot and broke the soil, and then I noticed that the earth was steaming.
-I pulled off my glove – the ground felt quite warm to the touch.
+The ground felt quite warm to the touch.
 I dug deeper, out of curiosity more than anything else.
 It wasn’t only steam coming out.
 It was more like yellow smoke, and it smelt like rotten eggs.
 I could see the gas was coming out of a tiny crack in the earth.”

 “Wow, what did you do?” she asked.

 Gina ruffled my hair.
 “He came into the house cursing the local council.
 He was convinced that the house had been built on a landfill site.
 We’d only been in the house a few weeks and John had been waiting for something to complain about.”

 “That’s unfair.”
 We laughed, because it was exactly what I had done.

 “It wasn’t exactly like that, Karen.
 But I did phone the council the next day and someone eventually came around.
 They stood around it, dug deeper, and finally put a plank over the hole then left.
 We didn’t hear any more about it for a few weeks, until the water company came around.
 They poked about some more, and dug a much bigger hole.
 The bloke who was digging actually passed out and we had to call an ambulance.”